spiffdev/help-pages/pages/04.Spiff-Concepts/04.step-types/13.model-step/docs.md

 You can use this step to customize any kind of model you like.
 You can also add new models to the scene when used with a [condition step](https://help.spiff.com.au/spiff-concepts/workflows/step-details/conditions).

 ### Setting Up

+To set up your model step ensure that you have uploaded any of the [glb's](https://help.spiff.com.au/spiff-concepts/asset-library/3d-models) you wish to use into our [assets](https://help.spiff.com.au/spiff-concepts/asset-library).